Performance features reference

 To scroll a long flame chart in the Main track or any of its neighbors, click and hold, then drag in any direction until what you are looking for comes into view.

-Press Command+F (Mac) or Control+F (Windows, Linux) to open the search box at the bottom of the Performance panel.
+To open a search box at the bottom of the Performance panel, press:

 The search box.

-This example shows a regular expression in the search box at the bottom of the window that finds any activity that begins with E.
+This example shows a regular expression in the search box at the bottom that finds any activity that begins with E.

 • Press Shift+Enter to select the previous or Enter to select the next.